Euphorbia grandidens Haw.

 Toxicity of Euphorbia grandidens

-E. grandidens produces a white milky sap that is toxic and can cause irritation to the skin and eyes.
+E. grandidens produces a toxic white milky sap that can cause irritation to the skin and eyes.
 It is best to keep your plant away from children and pets.

 - Back to genus Euphorbia